Physics-Informed Spectral Modeling for Hyperspectral Imaging: The approach

 \subsection{Supervised learning for prediction of dependent variables}

-Once the autoencoder has been trained, we discard the renderer (decoder) and use the compact interpretable latent features for predictive downstream tasks and applications, such as regression, classification, and anomaly detection.
-We achieve this by appending an arbitrary ML model to the encoder and training it in supervised fashion on the available labeled ground-truth data (lower part of Fig.~\ref{fig:autoencoder}).
-Because the number of latent features is low, well-performing predictive models can be trained even from very small samples of labeled pixels, which we demonstrate in Sec.\ \ref{sec:results}.
-Also, one can opt for a transparent ML model (e.g., a decision tree) to improve overall interpretability.
+Once the autoencoder has been trained, we discard the renderer (decoder) and use the compact interpretable latent features for predictive downstream regression and classification tasks.
+We achieve this by appending an arbitrary ML model to the encoder and training it in a supervised fashion on the available labeled ground-truth data (bottom part of Fig.~\ref{fig:autoencoder}).
+Because the number of latent features is low, well-performing predictive models can be trained even from very small samples of labeled pixels (Sec.\ \ref{sec:results}).
+Also, one can opt for a transparent ML model (e.g., a decision tree) to improve the overall interpretability.